blanchette/logical_verification_2019/md/love08_operational_semantics.md

 ## Big-Step Semantics

-An _operational semantics_ correponds to an idealized, abstract interpreter (specified in a Prolog-like language)
+An _operational semantics_ corresponds to an idealized, abstract interpreter (specified in a Prolog-like language)

 Two main variants: